ropensci/bowerbird/README.md

 1. The `id` uniquely identifies the data source.
 If the data source has a DOI, use that.
 Otherwise, if the original data provider has an identifier for this dataset, that is probably a good choice here (include the data version number if there is one).
 The `id` should be something that changes when the data set is updated.
 A DOI is ideal for this.
 The `name` entry should be a human-readable but still concise name for the data set.

 2. The `license` and `citation` are important so that users know what conditions govern the usage of the data, and the appropriate citation to use to acknowledge the data providers.
-The `reference` entry should refer to a metadata or documentation page that describes the data in detail.
+The `doc_url` entry should refer to a metadata or documentation page that describes the data in detail.

 3. The `method` and `source_url` define how this data will be retrieved.
 Most sources will use the `bb_handler_wget` method function, which is a wrapper around the `wget` utility.
 If you are unfamiliar with wget, consult the [wget manual](https://www.gnu.org/software/wget/manual/wget.html) or one of the many online tutorials.
 You can also see the in-built wget help by running `bb_wget("--help")`.